idea-statica/.github/profile/README.md

 For API related **issues**, **questions** and **discussions** please also use [ideastatica-public]( https://github.com/idea-statica/ideastatica-public).

-**Getting started** information can be found on the [IDEA StatiCa API Wiki]( https://github.com/idea-statica/ideastatica-public/wiki).
+**Getting started** information can be found on the [IDEA StatiCa developer website](https://developer.ideastatica.com/).

-If you are a **third-party provider** of FEA or CAD software and are wanting to link with IDEA StatiCa, please contact us directly.
+If you are a **third-party provider** of FEA or CAD software and are wanting to link with IDEA StatiCa, please contact us directly or visit the [BIM API](https://developer.ideastatica.com/docs/bimapi/bimapi_checkbot_link.html) section on our developer documentation website.

 <!--